 My daughter loves the look and feel in Rose Gold, nuff said.

 First off, they are very comfortable for long term listening.
-I’ve been doing a lot of headphone listening recently, including the Meze Empyreans, and these are comfortable as they can be for longer term listening.
+I’ve been doing a lot of headphone listening recently, including the Meze Empyreans, and these are comfortable as they can be for longer-term listening.
 When I tuck my ears in to fit the cup, the pads squidge well on the side of my head.

 These guys sound OK in fact.
 I’m really quite happy with them.
-The bass control is good, they’re not particularly ‘Beats’, which is good thing.
+The bass control is good, they’re not particularly ‘Beats’, which is a good thing.
 The bass control is OK and the vocals are fine.
-I can notice the mid ranged are lacking a fraction of clarity, some may call this ‘muddy’, but I have just come off the back of the Empyreans however and these are in a different stratosphere in terms of quality (and price).
+I can notice the mid-ranged are lacking a fraction of clarity, some may call this ‘muddy’, but I have just come off the back of the Empyreans however and these are in a different stratosphere in terms of quality (and price).

-Resolution is overall very nice indeed.
+The resolution is overall very nice indeed.
 The ANC is pretty good but that’s all.
 I prefer the ANC off for effective listening here, which is not always the case with these types of headphone where I prefer it On!
 When the ANC on the sound feels a bit restricted.